qia-hackathon-2025/Extending-Quantum-Key-Distribution---TU-e-participants/docs/tutorials/2_netqasm.md

 An important consequence of the instruction queue model is that all instructions and their results have not happened before the subroutine is sent to the QNPU.

-Therefore, the output variable `result` of a measure operation does not yet contain the result of the measurement after `result = qubit.measure()` has been executed in the Python code. `result` only has a value after `yield from connection.flush()` is executed.
+Therefore, the output variable `result` of a measure operation does not yet contain the result of the measurement after `result = qubit.measure()` has been executed in the Python code. `result` only has a value after `connection.flush()` is executed.

 ### Dealing with Futures